jamespeapen/journals/src/neuroscience/neurodegeneration/evidence_of_the_cellular_senescence_stress_response_in_mitotically_active_brain_cell_cancer_neurodegeneration.md

+---
-May 07, 2021
+date: May 07, 2021
+---

-# Evidence of the Cellular Senescence Stress Response in Mitotically Active Brain Cells — Implications for Cancer and Neurodegeneration
+# Evidence of the Cellular Senescence Stress Response in Mitotically Active Brain Cells — Implications for Cancer and Neurodegeneration {.unnumbered}

 [Life](https://www.mdpi.com/2075-1729/11/2/153/htm)